+NOTE 2––A non-AP MLD can indicate its link preferences by using the link specific Reason Codes in the TID-To-Link Mapping element.

-A multi-link multi-radio (MLMR) non-AP MLD should accept a TID-to-link mapping initiated by its associated AP MLD
+A multi-link multi-radio (MLMR) non-AP MLD should accept a TID-to-link mapping initiated by its associated AP MLD if the Priority subfield of the TID-To-Link Control field in the TID-To-Link Mapping Request frame is set to 0.

-When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to- link mapping by sending an individually addressed TID-to-link Mapping Teardown frameAfter teardown, the MLDs shall operate in default mapping mode (see 35.3.7.1.2 (Default mapping mode)).
+When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to- link mapping by sending an individually addressed TID-To-Link Mapping Teardown frame, except a non-AP MLD shall not tear down a negotiated TID-to-link mapping if the current TID-to-link mapping was established by a negotiation in which the AP requested a mandatory TID-to-link mapping.
+Instead, the non-AP MLD may initiate a new TID-to-link mapping negotiation.
+After teardown, if a mapping scheme is advertised by the AP MLD as described in 35.3.4.1.5 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), the MLDs shall operate in the established mode as described in 35.3.4.1.5 (Advertised TID-to-link mapping in Beacon and Probe Response frames), otherwise they shall operate in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)).

 If an MLD has successfully negotiated the TID-to-link mapping with a peer MLD, both the MLD and the peer MLD shall update uplink and/or downlink TID-to-link mapping information according to the negotiated TID-to-link mapping.
 In case a TID-to-link mapping of a specific TID is missing in the negotiation, the most recent TID-to-link mapping of this TID remains unchanged and valid.
 If an MLD has failed to negotiate the TID-to-link mapping with a peer MLD, the most recent TID-to-link mapping of all TID remains unchanged and valid. (#7851)

-NOTE 2—If there is no successfully negotiated TID-to-link mapping for missing TIDis mapped to all setup links for DL and UL.(#5248, 6954)
+NOTE 3—If there is no successfully negotiated TID-to-link mapping for a TID, and that TID is not included in an AP advertised mapping according to 35.3.7.1.5 (Advertised TID-to-link mapping in Beacon and Probe Response frames), then the TID is mapped to all setup links for DL and UL.(#5248, 6954)

+Each AP affiliated with an AP MLD may transmit an ML Load element in their Beacons and Probe Responses to avoid ML-Probe Requests that query BSS Load elements on different links.

-When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n (#6363, 7412, 7817, 8192) field in the TID-to-link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame (#8193) is set to 0, the TID n shall not be mapped to the link associated with the link ID i in an uplink and/or downlink.
+When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n (#6363, 7412, 7817, 8192) field in the TID-to-link Mapping element in the (Re)Association Request frame, TID-To-Link Mapping Request frame (#8193), Beacon frame, or Probe Response frame is set to 0, the TID n shall not be mapped to the link associated with the link ID i in an uplink and/or downlink.

-When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n field in the TID-to-link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame (#8193) is set to 1, the TID n shall be mapped to the link associated with the link ID i in an uplink and/or downlink.
+When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n field in the TID-to-link Mapping element in the (Re)Association Request frame, TID-To-Link Mapping Request frame (#8193), Beacon frame, or Probe Response frame is set to 1, the TID n shall be mapped to the link associated with the link ID i in an uplink and/or downlink.